 Buying a new fridge is sometimes an urgent task if your old one has broken down and you have nowhere to keep your milk.
-But if you've been coping with a poor-performing fridge for a while or it's simply time to upgrade, there are many bargains to be found as retailers clear stock towards the end of the year (not to mention the bargains you can pick up in the Black Friday and Boxing Day sales).
+But if you've been coping with a poor-performing fridge for a while or it's simply time to upgrade, there are many bargains to be found as retailers clear stock towards Christmas and the end of the year (not to mention the bargains you can pick up in the Black Friday and Boxing Day sales).

 1. If your fridge is more than 10 years old

 The average life expectancy for a mid-range fridge is around nine years.
 Fridges are getting more and more energy efficient over time and the MEPS (minimum energy performance standards) have become more strict, so an old fridge is costing you a lot more to run than a new one.
 Old or faulty seals will also add to running costs.

 If you've noticed your power bills creeping up, it might be time to upgrade.
 Check out our guide to buying a new fridge.

 Throwing out spoiled food is not only costly for your household budget, it could be a sign of poor temperature regulation and a badly performing fridge.